 Successor extensions are Shopware 6 extensions that continue the functionality/features of your existing Shopware 5 extensions also under Shopware 6.
 When upgrading from 5 to 6, the customer can transfer the already used feature during the shop relaunch.

 Your extension details are not complete.
-Click on Details to get to the plugin details.
+Click on Details to get to the app details.
 The fields marked in red indicate which data is missing.

 Code review required